adsail/hugo-testbed/content/post/2019-04-31-understanding-the-gatsby-lifecycle.md

 ---
 title: Coppersmith of South Boston Doesn't Disappoint
-date: 2019-12-19T05:00:00+00:00
+date: 2019-05-01
 hero: "/images/small.jpg"
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: With the growing community interest in Nachos, it's time to take to Southie.
 timeToRead: "6"
 authors:
 - Andrew Sail